openshift/enhancements/enhancements/monitoring/scrape-profiles.md

       scrapeProfile: full
 ```

-The different profiles would be pre-defined by the OpenShift monitoring team.
+The different profile names would be pre-defined by the OpenShift monitoring team.
 Once a profile is selected CMO then updates the platform Prometheus CR to select
 pod and service monitors as the union of the 2 sets:
 - pod and service monitors with the
   `monitoring.openshift.io/scrape-profile: <selected profile>` label.
 - pod and service monitors without the
-  `monitoring.openshift.io/scrape-profile` profile label present.
+  `monitoring.openshift.io/scrape-profile` profile label present, to retain the default behaviour (for components that choose to not opt-in).

 OpenShift teams can decide if they wanted to adopt this feature.
 Without any
 change to a ServiceMonitor, if a user picks a profile in the CMO config, things